2019 will be a bumper year for tech, with established and emerging brands looking to evolve, shake up and revitalise the market like never before.

 Looking at the year ahead, we've picked out five products, brands, trends or technologies to keep an eye on, from the key players to new kids on the block.

-Despite being the enduring behemoth in the tech market – Samsung isn’t averse to a safety-first approach to innovation.
-The last major shake-up we saw in its phone design was the ‘edge’ – curved displays that eliminated the bezel from the side of a phone entirely.
-It’s been searching for its next big thing ever since, but despite the fact that the new S10 series is seen as a major upgrade (unlike the iterative nature of the Galaxy S9), it’s been beaten to the punch on two major design changes we’re likely to see – the holepunch front camera (as seen on the Honor View 20) and the in-screen fingerprint sensor.
+Despite being the enduring behemoth in the tech market - Samsung isn't averse to a safety-first approach to innovation.
+The last major shake-up we saw in its phone design was the 'edge' - curved displays that eliminated the bezel from the side of a phone entirely.
+It's been searching for its next big thing ever since, but despite the fact that the new S10 series is seen as a major upgrade (unlike the iterative nature of the ), it's been beaten to the punch on two major design changes we're likely to see - the holepunch front camera (as seen on the ) and the.

 This won't stop Samsung going all out to celebrate the 10th anniversary of its flagship mobile on 20 February, with support for 5G another headline feature to complement the aesthetics.